 Joanna holds a life, health and disability insurance License.

 Ellen Montague Carey joined The Davis Financial Group in 2018.
-She is the Client Relationship Manager and Coordinator of Business Development for the practice.
+She is the Operations Manager and Coordinator of Business Development for the practice.
 Ellen brings 18 years of experience working in the Financial Services Industry.
 She is licensed in Massachusetts for health, life and disability insurance.

 Ellen is a native of Amherst and has been a member of the Rotary Club of Amherst for over 20 years, where she has served as the Club Secretary for many years.